astropy/astroquery/docs/heasarc/heasarc.rst

 Getting list of available missions
 ----------------------------------

-The `~astroquery.heasarc.Heasarc.query_mission_list` method will return a list of available missions that can be queried.
+The `~astroquery.heasarc.HeasarcClass.query_mission_list` method will return a list of available missions that can be queried.

 .. doctest-remote-data::